top of page

 2. Reduce symptoms of knee arthritis.

 Another exciting benefit of algae calcium is its effect on joint pain.
-In clinical research done by Frestedt et al. [3], a supplement made from calcified algae was shown to reduce the symptoms of knee arthritis, resulting in a 50% reduction of NSAID medication.
-While being a small preliminary study, the study highlights the possibility that algae-based calcium could significantly contribute to knee arthritis therapy in the future. â€‹
+In clinical research done by Frestedt et al. , a supplement made from calcified algae was shown to reduce the symptoms of knee arthritis, resulting in a 50% reduction of NSAID medication.
+While being a small preliminary study, the study highlights the possibility that algae-derived calcium could significantly contribute to knee arthritis therapy in the future. â€‹

 3. Improvements in Overall Gut Health

-More recent studies also have shown that algae-based calcium can benefit gut health overall.
-Possible beneficial alterations in the colonic microbial community and the attendant metabolomic profile were found in human participants[4], and both animal and in vitro studies have found gastroprotective and anti-inflammatory effects from the use of algae-based calcium[5-6].
+More recent studies have also shown that algae-derived calcium can benefit gut health overall.
+Possible beneficial changes in microbial community and metabolomics of the colon were found in human participants, and both animal and in vitro studies have found gastroprotective and anti-inflammatory effects from the use of algae-derived calcium.

-4. Reduced environmental impact.
+5. Reduced environmental impact.

 Calcium carbonate, derived from rocks such as limestone and marble, requires mining and other energy-intensive processes to extract and purify the calcium.
-The entire process is energy intensive and can leave scars on the landscape.
+The entire process is energy-intensive and can leave scars on the landscape.

 Algae calcium, on the other hand, is a natural and renewable source of calcium, and its production has a lower environmental impact than other calcium supplements.
 Our way of sourcing the calcified algae ensures the continued growth of the algae on the seabed.

-5. Vegan and vegetarian-friendly.
+6. Vegan and vegetarian-friendly.

 References: